Breast Lift in Birmingham AL

 - Potential partial or total loss of nipple and areola.

-These risks and others will be fully discussed prior to your consent.
-It is important that you address all of your questions directly with your plastic surgeon.
+Breast lift risks will be fully discussed prior to your consent.
+It's important that you address all of your concerns about risks with your plastic surgeon.
 You will be asked to sign consent forms to ensure that you fully understand the procedure and any breast lift risks and potential complications.

 Preparing for Breast Lift Surgery